status-im/embark-status-plugin/README.md

 ## Known issues
 #### Status app crashes
-There is currently a [bug in the Status app](https://github.com/status-im/status-react/issues/6872) that crashes the app once the `embark-status` plugin attempts to open the DApp in the Status DApp browser.
+There is currently a [bug in the Status app](https://github.com/status-im/status-react/issues/6872) that crashes the app once `embark-status-plugin` attempts to open the DApp in the Status DApp browser.
 Simply re-open the Status app after this crash.
 You may have to manually open the DApp for now:
 1. Tap the "+" in the top right of the Status app
 2. Tap "Open DApp"
 3. Enter `your-machine-ip:8000` for the URL.